Story

 “And you believe him?”

-I do” Claire replied, uncomfortable with his skepticism.
+I do” Claire replied, uncomfortable with her therapist’s skepticism.
+And she did believe Jeremy; his explanation was credible and heartfelt.

 Did Jeremy happen to mention his psychiatrist’s name?”